 Great.
 Now I am craving cookies.

-These Oatmeal Macadamia Nut Cookies are soft and chewy but so chunky and loaded with salty macadamia nuts and sweet white chocolate chips.
+These easy oatmeal cookies are soft, chewy and loaded with salty macadamia nuts and sweet white chocolate chips!

 - 1 cup (2 sticks) unsalted butter